duongnamhaui/example-mongoid-gridfs/README.md

 TODO:

-At some file size (50mb+) the app is able to store files but not retrive them due to the following:
+At some file size (around 50mb) the app is able to store files but not retrieve them due to the following:

     assertion 10128 too much data for sort() with no index.  add an index or specify a smaller limit